To determine if your gastrointestinal symptoms are due to an infection caused by Escherichia coli bacteria that produce the Shiga toxin

 E. coli that produce poisons called Shiga toxins are generally the only type of E. coli that are tested for in clinical settings from stool specimens.
 The Shiga toxins associated with these infections are so called because they are related to the toxins produced by another type of disease-causing bacteria, Shigella.

 Outbreaks have been linked to the consumption of contaminated food, including undercooked minced beef, unpasteurised juice, raw milk, and raw produce such as leafy greens and alfalfa sprouts.
-Shinga toxin producing E. Coli (STEC) may also be transmitted through contaminated water, contact with farm animals or their environment, and from person to person.
+Shiga toxin-producing E. Coli (STEC) may also be transmitted through contaminated water, contact with farm animals or their environment, and from person to person.

-In addition to symptoms of nausea, severe abdominal cramps, watery diarrhoea, fatigue, or possible vomiting and low grade fever, STEC infections are often associated with bloody stools and can lead to serious complications, specifically hemolytic uremic syndrome (HUS).
+In addition to symptoms of nausea, severe abdominal cramps, watery diarrhoea, fatigue, or possible vomiting and low-grade fever, STEC infections are often associated with bloody stools and can lead to serious complications, specifically haemolytic uremic syndrome (HUS).
 HUS is a result of the toxin entering the blood and destroying red blood cells (haemolysis).
-It can lead to kidney failure (uraemia or the build up of nitrogen wastes in the blood) and can be life-threatening.
+It can lead to kidney failure (uraemia or the build-up of nitrogen wastes in the blood) and can be life-threatening.
 Signs and symptoms include decreased frequency of urination (evidence of uraemia), fatigue, and pale skin due to haemolytic anaemia.
 HUS usually develops about a week after the onset of diarrhoea.

-Approximately, up to 7% of people who are diagnosed with an O157 STEC infection develop HUS.
-Children, the elderly, and persons with weakened immune systems are at greatest risk.
+Approximately, up to 11% of people who are diagnosed with an O157 STEC infection develop HUS.
+Children, the elderly, and persons with weakened immune systems are at the greatest risk.
 However, most healthy people recover from a STEC infection within a week and do not develop HUS.
-Non-O157 Shiga toxin producing E. coli can cause the same symptoms and complications.
+Non-O157 Shiga toxin-producing E. coli can cause the same symptoms and complications.
 Different testing techniques are required to identify O157 and non-O157 Shiga toxin-producing E. coli.

 How is the sample collected for testing?